PasqualeRic/NeuralNetwork/README.md

 ## **Key Takeaways**

-- **Recurrent Encoder:** Achieves top accuracy (81%), indicating that modeling temporal dependencies is vital for effective EEG classification.
+- **Recurrent Encoder:** Achieves top accuracy (88%), indicating that modeling temporal dependencies is vital for effective EEG classification.
-- **Convolutional Encoder:** Highly efficient and competitive even with shorter training.
-Given equal training time, it may match or exceed the recurrent model’s performance.
+- **Convolutional Encoder:** Highly efficient and competitive a little bit less accurate then Recurrent.

 This project demonstrates that contrastive learning can significantly improve the quality of EEG signal representations, making subsequent classification more accurate and robust.